Multi-line Logging Strategies

 Multi-line logs are tricky to parse, but there is no shortage of ways to merge them into a single event.
 You can pick a strategy from above with the right mix of benefits and tradeoffs for your environment.
 A little forethought may save you a lot of pain in a future incident.

-If you think Observe can help with your logs feel free to sign up or attend our weekly demo.
+If you think Observe can help with your logs feel free to sign up for a trial or demo.